karol-jedrzejak/playstation_collector/README.md

 ## Description
 Full-stack application with a separate backend built in Nest.Js API with MySQL and Docker, and a frontend developed in Next.js, TypeScript, and Tailwind CSS.
 Application designed for collectors of physical games released on playstation consoles.

-## Installation & Run
+## Running the Application

-To be updated..
+To be updated ...